aws-samples/eks-multi-cluster-gitops/README.md

 The IAM role and policies are created through `crossplane` and can be [found here](repos/gitops-system/tools-config/external-secrets-iam/external-secrets-iam.yaml).
 The `ServiceAccount` manifest [found here](repos/gitops-system/tools-config/external-secrets/sealed-secrets-key.yaml) uses EKS IRSA annotation to refer to the IAM role ARN.
 Like earlier here also you'll notice `${ACCOUNT_ID}` placeholder that will be replaced through Flux kustomization `postBuild` substitution.
 The `ServiceAccount` is used to configure the authentication mechanism for the `SecretStore` [found here](repos/gitops-system/tools-config/external-secrets/sealed-secrets-key.yaml) referring to AWS Secrets Manager using the field `spec.provider.aws.auth.jwt.serviceAccountRef.name`.
 Refer [this doc](https://external-secrets.io/v0.5.7/provider-aws-secrets-manager/#eks-service-account-credentials).

 For the workload clusters the IAM objects and `external-secrets` installation is performed from the management cluster.

+## Deployment
+Please refer to [the initial setup](./initial-setup) for deploying the system.
+Also refer to [scenarios](./scenarios.md) for the instructions related to various scenarios (e.g. creating a new workload cluster, deleting a workload cluster, onboarding a new microservice/application and deploying it to one or more of the workload clusters).

+Please refer to [Clean-up](./clean-up) for un-deploying the system.

 ## Security